 Sex Health Game Show

-We developed a Kahoot quiz show with questions about anatomy, sexual health, and sexual activity.
-Teams competed for a gift certificate.
-Representatives from Charles River Community Health spoke between rounds about the services they offer—especially services they can seek without parents—and they left teens with contraceptives, lip balm, and other swag.
+Each year we host a Sex Health Game Show developed in conjunction with partners at Lasell University and Waltham High School.
+Teams compete in a Kahoot quiz show with questions about anatomy, sexual health, and sexual activity.
+Representatives from Charles River Community Health speak between rounds about the services they offer—especially services they can seek without parents—and they leave teens with contraceptives, lip balm, and other swag.